palesos5/alt-termux/README.md

-# My Proot Distro Repository
+# Custom Proot Distro Repository

 A collection of Proot Distro configurations for different Linux distributions.
 This repository provides easy-to-install configurations that can be used with Termux's `proot-distro` command.